-We chose Pd, Pt, and Ru as metal substrates for SiO_2 ALD.
+We chose Pd, Pt, and Ru as metal films for SiO2 ALD.
 These metals were deposited on p-type silicon using an electron beam-assisted evaporator.
 Each metal film was 150Å thick, and the Pt film was deposited on a 100Å thick Ti adhesion layer on Si.
-Metal substrates [YR1] were characterized with contact angle and ellipsometry.
-SiO_2 films were deposited with ALD, using tris(dimethylaminosilane) (3DMAS) precursor and O_2 plasma as a co-reactant.
-Before the precursor was introduced, substrates were reduced in a H_2 plasma.
+Metal films were characterized with contact angle and ellipsometry.
+SiO2 films were deposited with ALD, using tris(dimethylaminosilane) (3DMAS) precursor and O2 plasma as a co-reactant.
+Before the precursor was introduced, substrates were reduced in a H2 plasma.

 Films were deposited at 200°C, with 5, 10, 20, 50, and 100 cycles of ALD.
-In addition, a "0 cycle" sample was created, which was not exposed to the Si precursor or the O_2 plasma, and a "20 second-half cycle" sample was created, which was not exposed to the 3DMAS, but did undergo 20 cycles of the $\rm O_2$ plasma co-reactant.
-Samples were annealed in an oxygen environment at 800°C for ten minutes at atmospheric pressure, then were allowed to cool to 300°C. Samples were characterized with contact angle, ellipsometry, x-ray photoelectron spectroscopy (XPS), and angle-resolved XPS (ARXPS) before and after annealing.
+In addition, a "0 cycle" sample was created, which was not exposed to the Si precursor or the O2 plasma, and a "20 second-half cycle" sample was created, which was not exposed to the 3DMAS, but did undergo 20 cycles of the O2 plasma co-reactant.
+Samples with an were annealed in an oxygen environment at 800°C for 10 minutes at atmospheric pressure, then were allowed to cool to 300°C. Samples were characterized with contact angle, ellipsometry, x-ray photoelectron spectroscopy (XPS), and angle-resolved XPS (ARXPS) before and after annealing.

-Figure 2: Contact angle data before and after annealing Before annealing, contact angle is high without the introduction of Si precursor.
+Figure 2, left: Contact angle data before and after annealing Before annealing, contact angle is high without the introduction of Si precursor.
 When the Si precursor is introduced, the contact angle is consistently low.
 After annealing, the contact angle increases.
+Figure 3, above: Ellipsometry data before annealing.
+All metals show a linear increase in thickness with number of ALD cycles.